 Naturally, not all of the gowns designed during the Empire and Regency Eras were replicas of those depicted in art as worn by Greek ladies.
 Largely it was a generalization and reinterpretation of the airy tunics, high waistline, and loose draping.
 However, scroll through fashion plates from ladies magazines such as Costume Parisien, or painted portraits from the early 1800s, and many will leap off the page as obvious emulations.
 Below are a few examples of straightforward, “can’t miss it” Grecian head-to-toe ensembles.

 This young lady (and the tinier drawn lady in the background) are in Grecian style summer outfits, the illustration by Philibert Louis Debucourt for ‘Modes et Manieres du Jour a Paris’ in an 1800 edition.
 Of particular note are the shoes the main lady is lacing.
 Very similar to the shoes worn by Rose-Adélaïde Ducreux in the portrait above.
-Another Greek style adapted in various ways, and highly popular.
+Another Greek style that was adapted in various ways, and highly popular.
+Below are three extant examples of Regency Era sandals/shoes in the Grecian style.